felishaww/ORAI/README.md

 # ORAI
+ORAI is a simple snake game.
-final project for hacktiv8's intro to programming class
+It is my final project made for the purpose of completing my hacktiv8's intro to programming class.

 ### Features:
 - [x] scoring board*